AbdallahHemdan/Tayara/README.md

 ## ✔ Main idea

-**_Tayara is delivery system which manage the process of receiving the orders and deliver it to the customer_**
+> Tayara is delivery system which manage the process of receiving the orders and deliver it to the customer.

 ---------------------------------
 ## 📝 Project description